RohitSrivastav/Droid-Game/README.md

 # Droid-Game
 -------------

-- This game has been designed to run on Linux distributions.
+- Code has been tested on Debian and ubuntu Linux distribution.
-- with some modification in codes the game can also be made to run on windows os

 Installation Instruction
 -------------------------
 - Download the codes.
-- compile the codes with gcc
+- compile the codes with gcc.
 - open terminal and execute the game binary.